IanKeen/IanKeen.github.io/_posts/2020-08-03-the-missing-combine-input-type.md

 So how do we go about _triggering_ the work and eventually get a value from this output?
 We need an input!

-## Inputs... ?
+## Inputs… ?

 But didn't we already decide Combine doesn't have any input types?
-It _does_ have ways to model inputs... they just come with some baggage.
+It _does_ have ways to model inputs, they just come with some baggage.

 The types Combine gives us to send values are called `Subject`s. _But_, they are _both_ input _and_ output (`Publisher`).
 This means that while we can use them to trigger our authentication attempt we need to be careful about how we use them if we care about encapsulation.